The odd-even effect of mosaic modulation period of quasi-periodic hopping on the Anderson localization in a one-dimensional lattice model: The Lyapunov exponent

 \section{The Lyapunov exponent}

 When $E\neq0$, the localization properties of eigenstates can be characterized by the Lyapunov exponent.
-In this section, we calculate the Lyapunov exponent with the transfer matrix method \cite{Sorets1991,Davids1995}.
+In this section, we will use the transfer matrix method \cite{Sorets1991,Davids1995} to calculate the Lyapunov exponent.

-First of all, we assume the system is a half-infinite lattice system with left-hand end sites $i=0$ and $i=1$.
-Further using Eq.(1), starting with $\psi(0)$ and $\psi(1)$ of left-hand end sites, the wave function can be obtained with relation
+First of all, let us assume that the system is a half-infinite lattice with left-hand end sites at $i=0$ and $i=1$.
+Further using Eq.(1), starting with $\psi(0)$ and $\psi(1)$ of left-hand end sites, we can calculate the wave function for the entire system with relation

 where transfer matrix

 and